AB2212/ab2212.github.io/_posts/2020-05-24-Understanding Proximal Policy Optimization Part 1.md

   <figcaption class="image-caption" style="font-size:11px"> Reward Function</figcaption>
 </figure>

 I have chosen an arbitrary function with one peak and some plateau region, to show that we can update the parameters of our probability density function in such a way that we get values closer to the peak (in this case 4) when we sample from this distribution.
 We can think of the probability density as our policy, we want to have a policy which takes actions that gives higher reward.
+Let's do a simulation to understand how the policy evolves to maximize return.
+We will start with a random Gaussian policy and update it using gradient sampling as mentioned above to get our final policy.
 Time to look at some code!

 <p> </p>